mikemartinez99/clover-Seq/README.md

 ## Preprocessing Outputs
-The preprocessing module of this workflow contains 8 major output sections across multiple folders.
-Their outputs are explained below
+The preprocessing module of this workflow contains 9 major output folder.
+Their contents are exaplined in the following sections.

 ### 01 Trimming
 Contains trimmed fastq files and trimming logs in the `logs` folder (if SE and using CutAdapt)

-### 02 tRNA Alignment and tRNA Alignment Stats
+### 02 tRNA Alignment and Alignment Stats
 Contains multiple alignment files.
 Additionally, a third folder (02_tRNA_unaligned) holds fastq files containing reads that did not align to the tRNA-genome.

 |Files|Content|Rule|